tribbloid/spookystuff/index.md

 spooky.conf.dirs.cache = "hdfs://spooky-cache"
 {% endhighlight %}

-Or you can override the default web cache directory globally by setting **spooky.cache** system property in your Java option:
+Or you can override the default web cache directory globally by setting **spooky.dirs.cache** system property in your Java option:

 - if your query is launched from a standalone Java application:

 {% highlight bash %}
--Dspooky.cache=hdfs://spooky-cache
+-Dspooky.dirs.cache=hdfs://spooky-cache
 {% endhighlight %}

 - OR, if your query is launched by spark-submit.sh

 {% highlight bash %}
---conf spooky.cache=hdfs://spooky-cache
+--conf spooky.dirs.cache=hdfs://spooky-cache
 {% endhighlight %}

 For more performance optimization options, please go to [Configuration Section](deploying.html#configuration).